mhmeadows63/debug-repl/README.md

 };
 ```

+If a function is assigned to the `debug` attribute on the `debug-repl`
+module-object, then any parameters passed to the `done` callbacks are passed as
+arguments to this function for possible logging.

 Once all shutdown functions have been called, the NodeJS event-engine should be
 free to exit.
 If any timer or i/o handles remain, the application will persist.